A Practical Guide to Loft Conversions in Glasgow

 Architectural fees for loft conversion drawings can vary based on several factors:

-• Outline proposal drawings: Influenced by the clarity of your vision, the overall size of the design, and the technical complexity of the project, proposal drawings range in cost from £200-£1,100.
+• Outline proposal drawings: Influenced by the clarity of your vision, the overall size of the design, and the technical complexity of the project, proposal drawings range in price from £200-£1,100.

 • Building warrant: The type of loft conversion project you choose, whether a Velux conversion or a complete roof replacement, affects the expenses related to building warrant submissions and architectural design.
 A building warrant application will range from £1,100-1,500 depending on complexity.